Watch the video extract as seen on YouTube, then read the full tutorial below.

 |Click the Full Screen button on the player to watch it in HD.|

-In this Microsoft Office Online Training tutorial we’re going to explain how to use the IF Formula, and look at a couple of different applications for it.
+In this Microsoft Office Online Training tutorial we’re going to explain how to use the IF function (also known as IF Statement), and look at a couple of different applications for it.

-With the IF formula you can tell Excel to perform different calculations depending on whether the answer to your question is true of false.
+With the IF statement you can tell Excel to perform different calculations depending on whether the answer to your question is true of false.

-The function wizard in Excel describes the IF Formula as:
+The function wizard in Excel describes the IF function as:

 But let’s translate it into English and apply it to an example: